Kanchan-Bharti19/Teams_Clone/README.md

 # Teams_Clone

-## What is this?
+## About the app
 This project was built under the guidance of mentors provised by Microsoft Engage 2021.
-It is video-chatting application built from scratch using **Node.js**, **Express.js**, **socket.io** and **peerjs**.

-## Functioning
-Torrent Client connects tracker of torrent file via UDP connection and download peers once the connection is established by TCP handshake.
+It is video-chatting application built from scratch using **Node.js**.
+In this application we have used **Express.js** for server , **socket.io** to communicate back and forth to the server, **uuid** which allows us to generate dynamic URLs and **peerjs** which simplifies WebRTC peer-to-peer data, video, and audio calls..
+We have used **ejs** as templeting engine.

+This application makes a peer to peer connection and transfers video and audio to the peers.
+The app contains other functionalities alse like mute button, video on/off button, invite button and end call button.

 ## Development setup